kukuu/AI-and-SEO/AI-impact-on-SEO.md

 ## Personalization and Localization:
 AI enables search engines to personalize search results based on a user's search history, preferences, location, and other factors.
 This localization and personalization can impact the SEO strategies of businesses targeting specific geographic regions or personalized user segments.

-- Write clean and readable code that is easy to understand and maintain.
+## Write clean and readable code that is easy to understand and maintain.
+AI ensures only efficient and lean code through enhanced algorithm is made available to applications.